Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 Lastly, electricity, especially mains power and AC is dangerous.
 Please be careful.

 ## Jumping between different PDF:s
-It's a bit hard to know where to jump when, there are at least four different PDF:s you will need, plus an image of your controller board with all pins listed (this is linked on the voron guide on page 178).
+It's a bit hard to know where to jump when, there are at least four different PDF:s you will need, plus an image of your controller board with all pins listed (this is linked on the Voron guide on page 178).
 The PDF's are:
 - [The Voron 2.4R2 Assembly Manual](https://github.com/VoronDesign/Voron-2/raw/Voron2.4/Manual/Assembly_Manual_2.4r2.pdf)
 - [The Stealthburner Assembly Manual](https://github.com/VoronDesign/Voron-Stealthburner/raw/main/Manual/Assembly_Manual_SB.pdf)
 - [The Voron Tap Assembly Manual](https://github.com/VoronDesign/Voron-Tap/blob/main/Manual/Assembly_Manual_Tap.pdf)